 - the dose in milligrams (mg) and milliliters (mL) is not confused;

 - the dosing is based on weight for patients under 50 kg;

 - infusion pumps are properly programmed; and

-- the total daily dose of acetaminophen from all sources does not exceed maximum daily limits.
+- the total daily dose of acetaminophen from all credits does not exceed maximum daily limits.

 OFIRMEV contains acetaminophen.
 Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
-Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed the maximum daily limits, and often involve more than one acetaminophen-containing product (see WARNINGS).
+Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed the maximum daily limits, and often involve more than one acetaminophen-containing product [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.